ChatterjeeAyan/AI-Bind/README.md

 rdkit version used in AI-Bind: '2017.09.1' (For installation, check the documentation here: https://www.rdkit.org/docs/Install.html, command: conda install -c rdkit rdkit)

+Make sure the VecNet-User-Frontend.ipynb notebook and the three files in the AIBind folder (AIBind.py, __init__.py and import_modules.py) are in the same folder.

 Download and save the data files under /data.

 Dropbox link: https://www.dropbox.com/sh/i2gixtsik1qbjxq/AADam6kAMLZ3vl-cRfjo6Cn5a?dl=0.